 - Acting rationally

 AI plays with raw data and depicts the output as per the processed data.
-Each AI implementation requires a continuous feed of raw data and act accordingly.
-Google’s AI-Powered maps, commercial planes AI Autopilot, Email Spam Filters, Grading and Assessment tools, Banking Fraud Prevention, Facebook facial recognition, are some of the common examples of how AI has infiltrated the ordinary day to day activities.
+Each AI implementation requires a continuous feed of raw data and acts accordingly.
+Google’s AI-Powered maps, commercial planes AI Autopilot, Email Spam Filters, Grading and Assessment tools, Banking Fraud Prevention, Facebook facial recognition.
+These are some of the common examples of how AI has infiltrated ordinary day-to-day activities.

 Almost every primary online shopping application like Amazon analyzes the user’s social trend, search history, and there are theories these AI bots even listen to the user’s voice and show up the ad’s accordingly.